top of page

 How does EMDR Work?

 EMDR therapy decreases nightmares, flashbacks, and avoidance of trauma-related material and improves a person's general well-being and their sense of self.
+In EMDR for Complex Trauma the effects can be improved relationships as someone feels less triggered in daily life and decreased emotional reactivity

 There are number of theories emerging on why EMDR works so effectively to reduce PTSD symptoms.
 One of these theories is memory taxation- that the eye movements tax (overload) the working memory so that it cannot continue to hold the disturbing content any longer while doing multiple tasks.
 Think of juggling many balls, eventually one of them will drop.